-- Village Way Via Whistlestop – A family favorite, must do for first timers.
+- Village Way Via Whistlestop – A family favorite, and a must do for first timers.
 Located on top of Winter Park off The Gondola, this run is an opportunity to really get some turns in, over 1,000 feet from top to bottom!
 Hop on Whistlestop and enjoy a nice cruiser.
 Then pass High Lonesome Express and proceed to Village Way.
 The most important part on this run is don’t forget to howl like a wolf while going through the tunnel 😊.

 - Ski Papa –A hidden gem for all beginners.
 Ski through Discovery Park and get a taste of glade skiing on this twisty tree traverse.
 The best way to get here is taking the Gemini Express.
 You can either take Discovery back up, or head back down to the base via Village Way or Turnpike.